zoo horizontal strip

 Family: Bovidae

-Paignton Zoo’s Kirk’s dik-dik are a breeding pair called Derek and Eclair.
+Paignton Zoo is home to four Kirk’s dik-dik, including parents Derek and Eclair and their two calves.
 They live just down from Baboon Rock.

 Dik-diks are small antelopes native to the shrublands and savannahs of northeast Africa.